sujithkani/ttsky25a-tinyQV/docs/user_peripherals/11_pulse_transmitter.md

 Peripheral index: 11

 ## What it does
 Pulse transmitter is a versatile peripheral that can transmit digital waveforms of various durations, with optional support for carrier modulation.
-Various schemes like Pulse Distance, Pulse Width, Manchester encoding, etc. can be implemented.
-This makes it ideal for remote control transmitter applications.
-However, it can also be used to drive other devices like the WS2812B addressable LED.
+Various schemes like Pulse Distance, Pulse Width, Manchester encoding, etc. can be easily implemented.
+Once the program has been configured, no CPU intervention is required.
+This makes it ideal for remote control transmitter applications and even makes it suitable to drive other devices like the WS2812B addressable LED.

 ### Specifications
 - 256 bits of program data memory